alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-waste.markdown

 You may need to get insurance before you submit your application as the importing country may ask to see it.

-If you haven't heard back from the EA within 30 days of submitting your application, email askshipments@environment-agency.gov.uk.
+If you haven't heard back from the Environment Agency within 30 days of submitting your application, email askshipments@environment-agency.gov.uk.

 ###How long it lasts